Bill-Warburton/mme/README.md

 ## Background

 Morphine milligram equivalents (MME) provide a standardised way to compare the potency of different opioid prescriptions.
-This project calculates MME for all opioid prescriptions dispensed in British Columbia and recorded in the PharmaNet administrative database, covering the period 2000–2022.
+This project calculates MME for all opioid prescriptions dispensed in British Columbia and recorded in the PharmaNet administrative database.

 The main entry point is `mme_master.do`.
 Running it executes the complete pipeline and produces aggregate MME statistics by year.